daholino/inceptor/README.md

 tags: [] # add tags here like ["tag", "another-tag"]
 images: [] # the first image will be used for opengraph and twitter meta tags
 featured_image: "" # this image will be displayed as a thumbnail on post list and as a cover on post page
+summary: "" # summary that will be displayed on posts lists
 ---
 ```